 After the engine starts (thanks to the high voltage provided by the battery), the alternator provides the electricity required to power the car's many electrical functions, including the lights and radio, the spark, charging the battery, and others.

-What Happens When Your Car Has an Electrical Problem
+What Happens When Your Car Has an Electrical Problem?

 When your car has an electrical problem you will notice any of the following:

-- Lights begin to dim.
+- The car's lights begin to dim.

-- Trouble starting car.
+- You have trouble starting the car.

-- Car won't start at all.
+- The car won't start at all.